Put the power of non-drug relief in your patients' hands

 Attack frequency decreased 40% from baseline5

 - Weekly attack frequency at the end of the randomized phase decreased by 40% from baseline with SoC + nVNS and increased by 1% with SoC alone, representing a 41% therapeutic benefit of nVNS (P<0.001)

 Significant reductions in the use of subcutaneous sumatriptan and inhaled oxygen

 - During the randomized phase, the SoC + gammaCore (nVNS) group had a 57% decrease in the frequency of acute medication use (P<0.001)

 One of the largest clinical programs conducted for cluster headache pain6

-In ACT2 Study, the primary endpoint was the percentage of total attacks that were pain-free 15 minutes after using gammaCore, with no use of rescue medication throughout the treatment period (30 minutes), and had the option to repeat treatment approximately 3 minutes after the first treatment.1,7
+In the ACT2 Study, the primary endpoint was the percentage of total attacks that were pain-free 15 minutes after using gammaCore, with no use of rescue medication throughout the treatment period (30 minutes) and the option to repeat treatment approximately 3 minutes after the first treatment.1,7

 Fast relief from the first attack1,6,7